Join me!

 My DIY Bulb Mixture

 For my bulb lawn, I mixed ten different kinds of bulbs together.
-I loved how easy it was for planting and that you got such a mixed, dotted lawn.
+I loved how easy it was to plant and that you got such a mixed, dotted lawn.

-That said, if I were to do this again, I wouldn’t mix 10 types of bulbs, I would only choose 4-6 varieties, max.
-Same amount of effort, but there is more impact with many of the same flower rather than a smattering of 10 different types.
+That said, if I were to do this again, I wouldn’t mix 10 types of bulbs; I would only choose 4-6 varieties, max.
+Same amount of effort, but there is more impact with many of the same flowers rather than a smattering of 10 different types.

 Even better, I would purchase a mixture of bulbs designed specifically for naturalizing bulbs in lawns.
 I made my own mixture, but bulb sellers do a great job of curating mixes for succession blooming and naturalizing.